[Updated from November, 2010.]

 Checkout your local toy store for a number of different fairy figures to use in the miniature garden that are child-safe, washable and durable.
 Introduce fun and magic to the children while you still can.

+Like this?
 Sign up to be on my mailing list to stay inspired!
 Get your FREE Mini Garden Gazette delivered to your inbox almost weekly, here.